Saint-Ouen-sur-Seine: Flea market

-Saint-Ouen-sur-Seine is home to Paris' flea market, the highest concentration of antique dealers and second-hand furniture dealers in the world.
+Saint-Ouen-sur-Seine is home to the Saint-Ouen flea market, the highest concentration of antique dealers and second-hand furniture dealers in the world, drawing around 11 million visitors a year.
 The flea market (marché aux puces) is held every Saturday, Sunday, and Monday; because of this high frequency, compared to other flea markets, it has tended to consist only of professionals who rent their spot for a minimum term of three years.
-In 2014 the flea market site was acquired by Jean-Cyrille Boutmy from Gerald Grosvenor, 6th Duke of Westminster.
+In 2014, the flea market site was acquired by Jean-Cyrille Boutmy from Gerald Grosvenor, 6th Duke of Westminster.

 Transport

 Saint-Ouen-sur-Seine is served by three stations of the Paris Metro: Garibaldi (line 13), Saint-Ouen (line 14 and RER line C) and Mairie de Saint-Ouen (lines 13 and 14).

+Government and infrastructure

+The commune has the head office of the Agency for French Education Abroad (AEFE).